numbfrank/n8n-nodes-tuoni/README.md

 # Tuoni Community Node for n8n

+> **⚠️ BETA SOFTWARE**: This package is currently in beta.
+While functional, you may encounter issues or missing features.
+Please [open an issue](https://github.com/numbfrank/n8n-nodes-tuoni/issues) if you find any bugs or have feature requests.
+Contributions are welcome!

-This n8n community node integrates with a Tuoni C2 server, enabling you to automate common C2 operations in your workflows: manage agents, run commands, control listeners/payloads, handle files, react to events, and administer users/settings.
+This n8n community node integrates with [Tuoni](https://github.com/shell-dot/tuoni), a penetration testing command and control framework.
+Automate common C2 operations in your n8n workflows: manage agents, run commands, control listeners/payloads, handle files, react to events, and administer users/settings.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/sustainable-use-license/) workflow automation platform.